BloomTech-Labs/mydish-be/README.md

 - **npm run server** to start the local server
 - **npm run test** to start server using testing environment

-# Setting up a local Postgres database
+# Setting up a local PostgreSQL database

 ### Install PSQL